erudisiya/moodle-local_delegate/README.txt

 How to Approve or Decline
 -------------------------
 Go to selected Course that you want to see > More > Delegate Application > All Application List > Approve or Decline button / click details button and then approve or decline.

 Uninstall
 ---------
-Admin can uninstall this plugin from- Site administration > Plugins >   > Plugins overview > uninstall [ Delegate Application ].
+Admin can uninstall this plugin from Site administration > Plugins > Plugins overview > uninstall Delegate Application.